matrix-org/dendrite/docs/administration/4_adminapi.md

 This endpoint instructs Dendrite to immediately query `/devices/{userID}` on a federated server.
 An empty JSON body will be returned on success, updating all locally stored user devices/keys.
 This can be used to possibly resolve E2EE issues, where the remote user can't decrypt messages.

+## POST `/_dendrite/admin/purgeRoom/{roomID}`

+This endpoint instructs Dendrite to remove the given room from its database.
+It does **NOT** remove media files.
+Depending on the size of the room, this may take a while.
+Will return an empty JSON once other components were instructed to delete the room.

 ## POST `/_synapse/admin/v1/send_server_notice`